MasterJedi2014/MPMB-UA23PT7-Content/README.md

   - Replacement of WIP V2.9 with V2.92, & replacement of WIP V3 with V4 of the script.
 Scripts now have all UA Warlock content, and it should now all be working.
 - **2024-05-10:**
   - Removal of V2.92 because the release copy of V4 is complete, making the Warlock only file obsolete.
 Replacement of WIP V4 with release V4 of the script.
+- **2024-05-11:**
+  - A lot of code cleanup & the code referencing the Mastery property functions have been disabled so that the script will load into more sheets.

 **Known Bugs:**
 - Neither of the Mastery property functions I have written are doing their job at the moment; I'll be looking on getting advice on how to get them working.